FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_logs.md

 ## Creating an exclusion log filter

-Transfer CFT{{< TransferCFT/componentshortname  >}} can filter log messages according to predefined filters to exclude certain types of messages.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} can filter log messages according to predefined filters to exclude certain types of messages.
 To create a filter, customize the following uconf parameters to create the required filter pattern with one or more of the following characteristics:

 - cft.server.log.exclude\_filters = ID1 ID2 ID3
     -   Space separated list of filter identifiers